kritika243/Color-Game/README.md

 # Color-Game
-This is a game where you need to guess the color to the corrosponding RGB values given, there's an option of playing in Easy or Haed mode.
+This is a game where you need to guess the color to the corresponding RGB values given, there's an option of playing in Easy or Haed mode.

 See at - https://kritika243.github.io/Color-Game/